migueltorrescosta/collapsedwave/content/Quantum/📘 Quantum Field Theory.md

 tags:
   - quantum-theory
 ---
-Quantum Field Theory joins the ideas behind [[quantum theory]] and special relativity.
+Quantum Field Theory joins the ideas behind [[quantum theory]] and [[special relativity]].
 There are multiple field theories that apply to different forces:

 | Theory | Force |
 | ---- | ---- |